CynthiaCR/bilingual-memory/README.md

 ## Deployment

-Since this is a static website, it is deployed using an S3 bucket from AWS.
+Since this is a static website, it is deployed using GitHub pages